 Strategies Towards Energy Performance and Urban Planning

-STEP UP drew on the partner cities’ existing experience of integrated energy planning, building on this through learning and adapting experience from other cities and partners to create a coherent and easy-to-use model for energy planning.
-This model will be adopted in multiple cities to deliver faster and greater impacts for Europe’s 2020 energy targets.
-It will also help deliver wider policy objectives such as improving security of energy supplies, achieving urban regeneration, economic growth, and tackling fuel poverty – making these cities better places to live, work, learn and do business.
+STEP-UP drew on the partner cities’ existing experience of integrated energy planning, building on this through learning and adapting experience from other cities and partners to create a coherent and easy-to-use model for energy planning.
+This model was adopted in multiple cities to deliver faster and greater impacts for Europe’s 2020 energy targets.

-As part of the STEP UP project the University of Strathclyde has developed new Master programme which draw on real world experiences and outputs from STEP UP.
-The MSc in Global Sustainable Cities is an innovative programme focussed on tackling major urban opportunities and issues.
+In addition, as part of the STEP-UP project, the University of Strathclyde has developed a new Master programme, which draws on real-world experiences and outputs from STEP-UP.
+The MSc in Global Sustainable Cities is an innovative programme focused on tackling major urban opportunities and issues.